siddhantrkokate/CLI-Task-Automator-with-AI-Integration-System-Companion/README.md

 pip install google-generativeai
 ```

-Additional requirements (if needed) can be added to a requirements.txt.

-📽️ Demonstration

-The project demonstrates three use-cases:

-Check PHP Version – A simple version-check script

-Arithmetic Calculator – Takes user input and performs basic math

-Image Background Remover – Removes background from a given image file and saves output

-These are shown in the accompanying video, along with explanations of the code and AI integration.

-📚 Learnings
+## 📚 Learnings

-Deepened understanding of subprocess handling and error logging in Python
+- Deepened understanding of subprocess handling and error logging in Python

-Learned to set up AI model configurations and deal with the limitations of free-tier AI tools
+- Learned to set up AI model configurations and deal with the limitations of free-tier AI tools

-Gained experience automating end-to-end task flows with fallback correction logic
+- Gained experience automating end-to-end task flows with fallback correction logic

-💡 Future Improvements
+## 💡 Future Improvements

-Enable direct installation or uninstallation of applications via prompt (e.g., install whatsapp)
+- Enable direct installation or uninstallation of applications via prompt (e.g., install whatsapp)

-Integrate AI with more everyday software to make interactions more intuitive and powerful
+- Integrate AI with more everyday software to make interactions more intuitive and powerful

-📄 Summary
+## 📄 Summary

 This project demonstrates how natural language and AI can simplify routine system operations, helping bridge the gap between human intent and machine execution without needing clicks or detailed technical commands.